-Lay the Pipe is a puzzle game where Travis needs to use left over parts in order to create a tunnel for the water flow to pass through.
+A combination of Sokoban and Pipe Dreams, Lay the Pipe is a puzzle game where Travis needs to use left over parts in order to create a tunnel for the water flow to pass through.
 The flow of water increases the urgency of well time places and overall strategy.

 Bug Out is a mini game where Travis uses a high powered vacuum to clear out rooms of crawling insects that infested have a restaurant.

 Tile in Style is a similar to Tetris but only gives a specified amount of blocks, Travis than needs to fit them into the area before the time expires.

 Getting Trashed controls very similar to Asteroids, the objective is to collect all floating pieces of garbage while dodging rock like objects.
 Travis is only able manoeuvre by using a rocket to propel himself in any 8 way direction and use inertia to move after.

 Stings So Good